saitgulmez/casper-ruby-sdk/README.md

 # Uncomment following lines to test on Mainnet
-# if it does not work, please choose another node ip address from the link2
+# if it does not work, please choose another node ip address from the Mainnet
 # IP is taken from "Mainnet"
 # node_ip_address = "65.108.78.12"
 # block_Hash taken from MainNet